IEA Structure and Committees

 Depending on their special interests and the availability of funds, partner countries can choose which projects they wish to take part in – a very flexible arrangement.
 One of the partners heads the Task or Annex as Operating Agent.

 An Implementing Agreement often consists of up to 10 ongoing Tasks.
-In Austria the Federal Ministry for Transport, Innovation and Technology (BMVIT) commissions national experts, research institutions and firms so that they can contribute content to the individual projects and also initiate new Tasks lead-managed by Austria.
+In Austria the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) commissions national experts, research institutions and firms so that they can contribute content to the individual projects and also initiate new Tasks lead-managed by Austria.

 In Austria these task shared projects are funded via the technology programme IEA Research Collaboration.
 As part of this, Calls for Proposals are launched every year.